Johnygood27/Telegrab_BOT4/README.md

 CONTRACT_ADDRESS=<address printed after deploy>
 PORT=<server port, e.g. 3001>
 ```

+If Hardhat reports `Invalid mnemonic`, either provide a valid 12 or 24 word
+phrase in `MNEMONIC` or delete the variable and use `PRIVATE_KEY` instead.

 | Variable | Where to get it |
 | --- | --- |